LiveUI/Configure/README.md

 ## License

-Resources is distributed under an Apache 2 license and can be shared or used freely within the bounds of the license itself.
+SwiftResources is distributed under an Apache 2 license and can be shared or used freely within the bounds of the license itself.
 Most third party components used (like Vapor framework and all it’s components) in this software are MIT licensed.
 List of all used software is listed in the repository.
 All components should be available in the dependencies folder.